 It is a widely known fact that eating foods high in sugar and carbohydrates can negatively impact your mood.
 Hence, the recipes I have mentioned here are low in carbs, high in protein and fiber, and are easily digestible, giving you more energy.

-Now I’m going to share some easy to make recipes that help in opening the solar the plexus chakra.
+Now I’m going to share some easy-to-make recipes that help in opening the solar plexus chakra.
 You will notice that most of these recipes are yellowish in color – yellow is the color of the solar plexus with fire as its primary element.

 Turmeric Milk (Golden Milk) Recipe